Unsolved

 BO is black op for those not into games.

-AMD is imo a pain in butt in terms of BIOS.
+AMD is imo a pain in terms of BIOS.
 I had a AMD tomahawk which accidentally got flashed pro bios (no idea how that was done).
 I could not reflash it back to tomahawk. this is a MSI board.
 Dell AMD board is even worse. user who want the best gaming experience of 5800X3D or the like should consider non Dell AMD board that is more user friendly and have continuous BIOS update support.

 Nebula001